jaleylm/sentimentanalysis/README.md

-# stunning-journey
+# how to run the program
-Skills: Programming, Python
+Skills: Programming, Python XXX to be updated